Finkch/resume/resume.md

 ### Computer Science Capstone Project
 *University of British Columbia* | May 2023 to August 2023

-* Wrote JavaScript for functional SQL and relational algebra editors.
+* Developed JavaScript-based SQL and relational algebra editors, achieving the highest grade in the class.
-* Developed Python backend to automatically create and grade SQL/RelAlg questions.
+* Built a Python backend for automated creation and grading of SQL/RelAlg questions.
 * Implemented CI/CD and full regression testing through DroneCI.
-* Focused on full-stack development, achieving the highest grade in the class.
+* Integrated the project into the PrairieLearn platform.

-### Teacher's Assistant
+### Mock Degree Navigator App
-*University of British Columbia* | September 2022  to December 2023
+*University of British Columbia* | September 2022  to December 2022

-* Led two undergraduate experimental physics labs.
-* Assisted in creating class lecture slides and grading homework assignments.
+* Followed team-based software development practices to create a Java Android app in a third year Human-Computer Interaction course.
+* Designed graphical user interfaces and flow diagrams for the app.
+* Implemented backend components and data verification.

 ### Volunteer Web Design, iGEM